Environmental Impact Assessment Ordinance

 3.6 Impact Prediction and Assessment

-2. Presentation of assessment results shall be assisted by summary tables and contour map of pollutant concentration.
+2. Presentation of quantitative assessment results shall be assisted by summary tables and contour map of pollutant concentration.

 Back